sgeinitz/picata/README.md

-## PICATA: Data-driven Peer Instruction and Continuous Assessment via a (digital) Teaching Assistant
+## PICATA: Peer Instruction and Continuous Assessment via a (digital) Teaching Assistant

 ### Overview

 PICATA is a tool for instructors who wish to combine Peer Instruction (PI) and Continuous Assessments (CA) utilizing results from students' earlier CA data.
 For more information on the PICA method see this [paper](https://link.springer.com/chapter/10.1007/978-3-031-74627-7_1).

 Currently, this terminal-based tool works with the Canvas Learning Management System (LMS) using the [CanvasAPI](https://github.com/ucfopen/canvasapi).
 In addition to increased functionality, development